Senior-Gamal/Backup-Project/README.md

 ## Development Server

-The project is located in this repository's root directory (not in the `backup-manager` folder).
+The project is located in this repository's root directory.
+Earlier revisions contained a nested `backup-manager` folder, which has now been removed to simplify deployment.
 To start the local server run:

 ```bash
 php artisan serve